 Becoming a dental hygienist can offer you many professional and personal rewards if you enjoy working one on one with people.
 You have to be both qualified and personable, and enjoy interacting with a wide variety of individuals to be a successful dental hygienist.
 In addition, you must be skilled at placing patients at ease, many of whom have deep-seated fears of dental work.
 As a dental hygienist, you can work in both adult and pediatric practices.
 If you do work in a pediatric setting, you must also be skilled at entertaining and working with children.

 You'll have standard work days that typically run from Monday to Friday.
 However, it is not unusual for dental practices to only work four days a week, having either Monday or Friday off.
-Some are open on Saturday, so don't be surprised if you don't have the whole weekend off.
+On the other hand, some offices are open on Saturday, so you may work weekends.

 Office hours typically run from around 8:00 a.m. to 5:00 p.m., with some minor variations.
 In order to prepare the office for patients, you will typically arrive prior to the opening.
 Additionally, you may also have to stay after closing to clean and sanitize equipment and prepare for the following day.
 Depending on the office protocol, most hygienists will get a 30-minute or one-hour lunch break.